ovh/docs/pages/web_cloud/web_hosting/ftp_cyberduck_user_guide_on_mac/guide.en-ie.md

 ![hosting](images/customize-toolbar.png){.thumbnail}

 In the window that appears, drag the elements you want onto the toolbar.
-For example, if you want to add a `Download`{.action} icon to your toolbar, drag and drop the `Download`{.action} icon onto the toolbar.
+For example, if you want to add the `Download`{.action} function to your toolbar, drag and drop the `Download`{.action} icon onto the toolbar.
 To confirm your changes, click `Done`{.action}.

 ![hosting](images/customize-display.png){.thumbnail}